ogotoh/spaln/README.md

 ```

 ## <a name="Changes">Changes from previous version</a>
+## Changes in version 2.4.13a.
+1. Fix a few aditional bugs concerning with unidirectional Hirschberg method.

 ## Changes in version 2.4.13.
 1. Fix a few bugs concerning with unidirectional Hirschberg method.
 2. Improve heuristic procedures and their combinations for DNA queries.